uabrc/uabrc.github.io/docs/workflow_solutions/shell.md

 The internet has thousands of guides for using the shell.
 Rather than devise our own complete lesson plan for using the shell, we recommend finding and using one of the high-quality lessons available on the internet.
 The Software Carpentries group offers a number of high-quality online lesson plans for introductory computing and data science tools.
 While these lesson plans are intended to be delivered by an instructor in a classroom setting, they can be still be useful to follow solo.
 For the shell lesson, see <https://swcarpentry.github.io/shell-novice/>.

-At the shell prompt, you can also use the command `curl cheat.sh/<command>` to get a simple-to-understand explanation of what the oommand does and how to use it (see [curl](#download-files-from-internet-sources-curl)).
+At the shell prompt, you can also use the command `curl cheat.sh/<command>` to get a simple-to-understand explanation of what the command does and how to use it (see [curl](#download-files-from-internet-sources-curl)).
 Below is an example for the [pwd command](#show-working-directory-pwd).

 ![!curl of site cheat.sh/pwd](images/curl_cheat_sh_pwd.png)